 Tapered Leader – a leader made of monofilament and used for fly fishing; the back or butt section of the leader is of a diameter nearly as large as the fly line, then becomes progressively smaller in diameter as you approach the tip end (see knotless tapered leader, knotted leader, and tippet).

-Terrestrial insect – As the name implies, these are land-dwelling (or tree/plant-dwelling) insects that breath air, including grasshoppers, crickets, ants, beetles and leaf worms.
+Terrestrial insect – As the name implies, these are land-dwelling (or tree/plant-dwelling) insects that breathe air, including grasshoppers, crickets, ants, beetles, and leaf worms.

 Tight Loop – same as narrow loop (see “narrow loop”).

-Tinsel – A thin silver, gold or brass-colored ribbon used in adding shine ton flies, often as ribbing or for fly bodies.
+Tinsel – A thin silver, gold or brass-colored ribbon used in adding shine to flies, often as ribbing or for fly bodies.

 Tippet – the end section of a tapered leader; the smallest diameter section of a tapered leader; the fly is tied onto the tippet.